 Internal Payload Laboratory

-The Internal Payload Laboratory (IPL) provides required laboratory capabilities as services to customers.
+The Internal Payload Laboratory (IPL) provides the required laboratory capabilities as services to customers.
 The concept is modular and configurable to support different Payloads from various scientific fields, commercial interests, and government entities.
-This flexibility allows Starlab to be commercially viable across a range of Customers.
+This flexibility allows Starlab to be commercially viable across different categories of Customers.

 The IPL expands over two decks.
-On each deck 8 dedicated locations are foreseen to host payloads, providing the main interface for customers payloads, which is called Payload Bench.
-In addition, the SIPL will provide additional infrastructure that specializes in dedicated sciences as plant research, physical science, biological science, materials science, and human research.
+On each deck, 8 dedicated locations are foreseen to host payloads, providing the main interface for customers payloads, which is called Payload Bench.
+In addition, the SIPL will provide additional infrastructure specially for dedicated sciences such as plant research, physical science, biological science, materials science, and human research.
 These capabilities are termed Payload Facilities, and will also include general-use laboratory services; cold stowage, a workbench, and several gloveboxes.
-In the current design, ten payload benches are reserved to host payload facilities.
+The current design has ten payload benches reserved to host payload facilities.

 Payload Bench

-The Payload Bench is a Payload hosting solution to support a varied range of scientific research.
+The Payload Bench is a Payload hosting solution to support a varied range of scientific researches.
 These benches are envisioned as an open concept that provide the ability to mount and connect payloads to the module interfaces.
 Power, communications, and fluid interfaces for payloads are planned to be accessible from the bench surface, with air cooling provided by ports throughout the bench.

 Three standard modules provide these basic payload interfaces: the Flow Module (FLM) provides cooling fluids (the flow module controls both air and water flow), the DC Power Module (DCPM) provides conditioned payload power, and the Comm Module provides payload communications (including command, telemetry, and science data return).
-All these modules support payload interfaces routed outside the bench structure, which allows easier maintenance or replacement if there should be connection anomalies.
+All these modules supports payload interfaces routed outside the bench structure, which allows easier maintenance or replacement if there should be connection anomalies.
 More information on these modules is available in the following sections.

 Additional services can be provided to the benches, including payload fluids such as nitrogen or vacuum, image handling, data input/output, AC power, interface EXPRESS Rack adapter plate, and payload containment.